17 Data Input

 nebraska_locations

-## Error: NameError: name 'nebraska_locations' is not defined
+## NameError: name 'nebraska_locations' is not defined

 Try it out: Reading CSV files